okonkwoie/blogApp/README.md

 # bloggingAPI
-A blogging API that performs CRUD operations and other express features e.g (rate limiting)
+A blogging API that performs CRUD operations and other express features e.g (rate limiting, logging, security middleware {helmet})